 Fasting according to the Bible is a sacred time in which Christians abstain from food, or other pleasures, and take the time to focus on God.
 Many people in the Bible fasted.
 Moses fasted on Mount Sinai (Exodus 34:28).
 Hannah fasted when she wanted a son from God (I Samuel 1:7).
 David fasted on several occasions.
-John the Baptist taught his disciples to fast (Mk 2:18, Lk 5:33).
+John the Baptist taught his disciples to fast (Mark 2:18, Luke 5:33).
 Cornelius fasted before his Caesarean vision (Acts 10:30).
 The church at Antioch fasted when they sent Paul and Barnabas on their first missionary journey (Acts 13:3).

 In Bible times, fasts were generally one day in length.
 Judges 20:26 says, “Then all the sons of Israel and all the people went up and came to Bethel and wept; thus they remained there before the LORD and fasted that day until evening.
 And they offered burnt offerings and peace offerings before the LORD.”
 But occasionally, fasts in Bible times were three days (Esther 4:16) or even seven days (1 Samuel 31:13).

-Although we are never commanded to fast, however it should be an important part of a Christian’s life.
+Although we are never commanded to fast, it should be an important part of a Christian’s life.
 Fasting and prayer are often linked together (Luke 2:37; 5:33).
-Too often, the focus on the lack of food.
+Too often, the focus is on the lack of food.
 Instead, the purpose should be to take our eyes off the things of this world and focus completely on God.

-There are other kinds of ways to fast.
+There are other ways to fast.
 Anything given up temporarily in order to focus all our attention on God can be also considered a fast (1 Corinthians 7:1-5).
 Anyone can fast, but some may not be able to fast from food due to health reasons.